Former 911 dispatcher: Mistakes likely in Uvalde

 “Exactly,” Anita responded.
 “It’s either or.”

-McCraw said he didn’t know what information the incident commander on the scene received from 911.
+McCraw said he didn’t know what information the incident commander on the scene had received from 911 at the time of the shooting.

 “That question will be answered,” said McCraw.
 “But I’m not going to share that information right now.”